top of page

 龚黄满朝人更苦,不如却作河伯妇。

-- To echo the rhymes of Jia Shou’s poem
+— in echo to the rhymes of Jia Shou’s poem

 written by: Su Shi (11th AC, social name 'Dongpo')

-My sickle’s rusted, the rake mossed all over.
+My sickle’s rusted, my rake mossed and worn.

-To see a harvest in mud I can hardly bear.
+To see a harvest sunk in mud, I cannot bear.

-For a month I live onsite to drain the water.
+For a month, I stay on-site to drain the water.

-The rain is endless, but dried my eyes of tears.
+The rain soaks the field, but can’t wash my tears.

-As it clears I reap the yield in sweat and pain,
+As it clears, I reap what’s left in pain and sweat,

-Loading my cart down and carrying it to town.
+And load my cart and carry it to the market.

-Then I found the price as low as chaff there.
+Then I find the price as low as chaff there.

-I have to sell my cow and wreck my house here,
+I have to sell my ox and wreck my house here,

-to settle the tax and get wood for winter.
+to settle the tax and get wood for the winter.

 Nothing’s left, what shall I do for next year?

-They say the Court’s filled with virtuous courtiers
+They say the Court’s full of worthy courtiers

-Like Gong and Huang, yet my life is no better
+Like Gong and Huang — yet my lot is no better

 Notes:

-2. The Huns: a nationality on the northwest of the Song territory.
-There had been disorders and invasions along the northwest borders and the policy of Wang, Anshi, the leader of the New Law, was to pacify the Huns by offering money and silk.
-It was this unintelligent weak attitude that enraged many patriotic people of the time.
+2. The Huns: a nationality in the north-west of the Song territory.
+There had been disorders and invasions along the north-west borders, and Wang Anshi, the leader of the New Law, pursued a policy of pacifying the Huns by offering money and silk.
+This unintelligent, weak attitude enraged many patriotic people of the time.

 3. Lord Gong and Lord Huang: Lord Gong Sui and Lord Huang Bai, two highly respected officials from the Han Dynasty;

-4. Yellow River: here refers to the God of the Yellow River to whom a sacrifice was made in time of flood in ancient China.
-It was believed a beautiful girl, drowned to be the sacrificed wife, could please the river god and stop the flood.
-Similar things happen also in other countries at ancient time.
+4. Yellow River: here refers to the God of the Yellow River, to whom a sacrifice was made in times of flood in ancient China.
+It was believed that a beautiful girl, drowned as the sacrificed wife, could please the river god and stop the flood.
+Similar practices also occurred in other countries in ancient times.

 Appreciation:

-Interesting to know this poem was versed in the same rhyme as Su Shi’s friend Jia Shou’s poem.
-Soon after, Su Shi’s brother Su Zhe echoed with a new poem in the same rhyming pattern to this one.
-It’s an intellectual game very popular back then.
+It’s interesting to know this poem was composed in the same rhyme as Su Shi’s friend Jia Shou’s poem.
+Soon after, Su Shi’s brother Su Zhe echoed it with a new poem in the same rhyming pattern.
+It was an intellectual game very popular back then.

 Reference: